Peperomia Obtusifolia in a pot

 Care summary

-• Light: bright indirect for best color.
+• Light: Give medium to bright indirect light for compact growth.

 Common problems